frankalbenesius/spinner/README.md

 1. Run the project on a local development server.
 In this scenario, "dev" is an npm script we've defined in the project's `package.json`.
 We are telling npm to "run" it.

     `npm run dev`

+    This should start the app locally.
+Which means you should be able to go see the spinner in your web browser at `localhost:3000`.
+Your terminal will tell you what the address is, too.
+Now, whenever you make a change to the codebase that change will be immediately updated on the instance running in your browser.